7 Best Principals for How to camp responsibly

 I’m always surprised by the number of people I see throwing bottles and cans into the fire and leaving a mess on the camping trail.
 On the other hand, I get a tinge of pride when I see campers leaving their campsite with no evidence of their stay, except maybe a small flattened patch of grass from their tent.

-I’m not an extremist or anything, but I subscribe to a pro-environment type of ethics for outdoor enthusiasts.
-I learned this from my dad; he always drilled into me, “Leave it nicer than you found it” and “when you leave, no one should be able to tell you were there at all.”
+I’m not an extremist, but I subscribe to pro-environment ethics for outdoor enthusiasts.
+I learned this from my dad, who always told me, “Leave it nicer than you found it,” and “When you leave, no one should be able to tell you were there at all.”

 This forms the basis of Leave No Trace Principles.
 It’s a philosophy regarding how much impact you’ve in the wild.